WenjianBI/STEPS-simu/README.md

 The CSV file correponding to results of the example simulation in "STEPS-example.R" given binary secodnary trait.

 ## tables-0.05.csv
-The CSV file summerizing STEPS method in Figures 1 and 2 of Bi et al., 2018 with 10,000 replications.
+The CSV file summerizing STEPS method results in Figures 1 and 2 of Bi et al., 2018.
 This file includes the following columns.
 * st: "b" for "binary" and "c" for continuous
 * g1: Parameter g1[1] to characterize effect of genotype on secondary trait.
 More details are in 'Details' of help(data.simu).
 * b1: Parameter b1[1] to characterize effect of genotype on primary trait.
 More details are in 'Details' of help(data.simu).